CodringherAndFenn/CodringherAndFenn/README.md

 "From Home to CHOAM" is a story about a university student like any other, landing in the Netherlands for the first time in order to follow his studies.
 Many new things come with this, it is a drastic change in one's life, and with changes like that usually comes _*Anxiety*_. <br>
-Fight through your anxiety, represented by *spooky ghosts*, travel around the country and reach your room in Groningen, take a nap and everything will be ok.
+Fight through your anxiety, represented by *spooky ghosts*, travel around the country and reach your room in Groningen, take a nap and everything will be ok!

 <div align="center">